jotaalvim/jotaalvim.github.io/docs/blogs/cube.md

 2025-04-21
 # Limits of Computation

-G\"{o}del, in his Imcompletness Theorem states that there exist true statements that cannot be proved.
+Kurt Gödel, in his Imcompletness Theorem states that there exist true statements that cannot be proved.
 Let's explore this theorem with a simple example.

 ![cube](/img/cube.png)